herjulf/contiki-160222/platform/avr-rss2/README.md

 Getting Started with Contiki using avr-rss2
 ===========================================
-This guide's aim is to help you start using Contiki for RSS2 boards The platform supports two different RSS2 boards:
+This guide's aim is to help you start using Contiki for RSS2 boards The platform supports different AtMega-RF boards:

+* Based on MCU AtMega128RFR2
 * Based on MCU AtMega256RFR2
 * Based on MCU AtMega128RFA1